ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * CloudFront default domain name (CNAME)
   * https://d313132.cloudfront.net with
 * SSL supported by default for *.cloudfront.net
-* If you want alternate domain names eg. cdn.catagram, generate or import in ACM per region
+* If you want alternate domain names eg. cdn.catagram, generate or import in ACM per each region
 * For global services, certificate needs to be created/added in **us-east-1**
 * Two SSL connections; both need valid public certificates
   * Viewer to CloudFront